Leadfloww/selenium-lambda/README.md

 Ensure that your AWS credentials are properly configured in GitHub Secrets for the workflow to execute successfully.

 ## Contributing
 Contributions are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
+If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.# Trigger deployment